AJamesPhillips/DataCurator/app/frontend/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+Note: occasionally, and invariabily with MUI packages, the dependencies are not loaded correctly.
+This seems to be solved with `npm start --force` that [uses `vite --force` to clear the vite cache](https://stackoverflow.com/a/74916125/539490).

 ### ~~npm test~~

 ~~Launches the test runner in the interactive watch mode.~~